BigBird7827/Bio-Trek/README.md

 - **Explore character biographies**

+- **What is included**
+Bio-Trek displays character and actor biographies for TOS, TNG, DS9, VOY, ENT, DIS, PIC and SNW

+** What is not included**
+Bio-Trek does not display biographies for TAS, LD or PRO.
+There are currently no plans to include animated series in the future.

   View crew-focused biographies that cover:
   - Origins and background
   - Career in Starfleet or equivalent service